venkatesh-reddi/OverAlt/README.md

 4. **Logging Calls**: Call details are logged automatically, ensuring compliance with the plan’s rules.

 ## License
-This project is licensed under the MIT License.
+Licensed under the Apache License, Version 2.0.